Designed for professionals with diverse educational backgrounds

 Many students have completed their required coursework, but have not completed their dissertation or thesis.
 Others have accumulated ample graduate credits, but have not taken the required courses to earn their degree.
 Still, others have taken the required courses, but have found these courses were not accepted for transfer.

-IUGS accepts for transfer all relevant post-baccalaureate courses earned at accredited institutions, including approved continuing education, licensing and certification coursework prior to or after admission.
+IUGS accepts for transfer all relevant post-baccalaureate coursework earned at accredited institutions, including approved continuing education, licensing and certification coursework prior to or after admission.

 Since most candidates are mid-life professionals, they are acknowledged as peers and are respected for their career, personal, and scholastic accomplishments.
 The traditional professor-student relationship is replaced with academic and professional fellowship.
 A bonding among the candidates, as well as between the candidates and the professors, is developed and continues beyond graduation.

 The University was founded in 1979.
 It is a licensed University with the power to grant degrees.
 IUGS has received various accreditations since it was established forty years ago.
 IUGS has earned academic and professional recognition and approval from public and private organizations.
 Every professor is a practicing professional who has earned at least one doctorate.
 Therefore, academic and practical knowledge is integrated into the IUGS learning experience.

-“I believe that academic territorial barriers that prohibit the transfer of courses from one institution to another inhibits the credentialing of many qualified students.
+“I believe that academic territorial barriers that prohibit the transfer of coursework from one institution to another inhibits the credentialing of many qualified students.
 To serve these mature professionally accomplished individuals who have accumulated substantial post-baccalaureate coursework, International University for Graduate Studies has created an academic model which allows the earning of graduate degrees at a lower sacrifice of time and money as compared to the alternatives.”

 Benjamin Brucker Weisman, PhD